 Our compassionate Albuquerque wrongful death lawyers have a strong track record of helping New Mexico families who have suffered tragic losses at the hands of negligent individuals, companies, and even medical malpractice.
 The dedicated legal team at Parnall Law will fight fiercely for the maximum compensation your family needs to move forward, as well as the justice your loved one deserves.

 Let our team review the circumstances of your case today in a free, no-obligation legal consultation.
 We will show your family the compassion, sensitivity, and respect you deserve during this difficult time.

 What Is a ‘Wrongful Death’ Under New Mexico Law?

 New Mexico law defines a “wrongful death” as one “caused by the wrongful act, neglect or default of another” or by an act considered a felony.
-For example, causing a death in a car accident while under the influence of alcohol is a felony in New Mexico.
+For example, causing death in a car accident while under the influence of alcohol is a felony in New Mexico.
 But any fatal car accident caused by a driver’s negligence (carelessness or recklessness) or traffic law violation may be subject to a wrongful death claim.

 As with personal injury claims for car crashes, truck wrecks, slip-and-fall accidents, premises liability, negligent security, etc., a wrongful death claim seeks compensation for losses caused by the accident.
 However, because the victim cannot speak for himself or herself, specific surviving family members are empowered to do so in the name of their loved one’s estate.

-Who Can File a Wrongful Death Lawsuit in New Mexico?
+Who Can File a Wrongful Death Lawsuit in Albuquerque, New Mexico?